-Of course, I don't know how the new temperature sensor will affect battery life, since Samsung didn't make the feature available at launch.
+Of course, I don't know how the new temperature sensor will affect battery life, since Samsung has yet to activate it.
 In theory, it's supposed to "provide users with an in-depth understanding of their wellness" and give accurate readings by differentiating between your body temperature and that of the surrounding room.
-But Samsung may need more time to either perfect its temperature algorithm, or to get regulatory approval for it — something it failed to receive for its blood pressure tool in the U.S.
+But the fact that Samsung talked up the temperature sensor in its pre-release marketing but hasn't activated it months after launch looks really bad for the company.

 After you track your sleep for seven nights, Samsung will give you feedback on your sleep habits with a cute animal icon and a summary of your habits.
 It'll then invite you to use its sleep coaching program with daily sleep missions, so you'll form better habits and become a more well-rested animal than a "sensitive hedgehog" or "exhausted shark."

 I struggled to make it a full week of sleep tracking because the Watch 5 Pro just isn't that comfortable to wear at night.
 To be fair, I have this issue with most watches, but the Pro is thick enough that it still digs into my skin even with my pillow lessening the pressure a bit.
 And the aforementioned D-Buckle Sport band leaves enough give between skin and watch that I don't get particularly accurate blood oxygen results.